alex3142/chattermill_nlp_challenge_alex_g/README.md

 Notes

+GitHub did not upload that data files, in order to use the files: negative_reviews.txt, positive_reviews.txt, unsupervised_reviews.txt need to be placed in the 'Data' folder

 There is a potential issue with small batch sizes (the final batch whichis the remainder batch) in the test set validation function. it doesn't affect the given batch size but it may in the future.